meeshkan/unmock-python/README.md

 The URLs printed to the command line are hosted by unmock.io.
 You can consult the documentation about that service [here](https://www.unmock.io/docs).

+### Scoping
+As a handy shortcut to initializing and reseting the capturing of API calls, we also offer the use of context manager via `unmock.Scope()`.
+`Scope` accepts as parameters anything that `init` accepts.

 ### Saving mocks